giulyEmb/DevicePositioningMLModel/README.md

 - **Risk**: Failing to represent realistic network conditions or introducing bias by lacking enough variation in the generated data.

-- **Mitigation**: Generating data that offers a representative snapshot of diverse network reception conditions, including varying levels of noise, interference, and propagation conditions, to ensure sufficient diversity and relevance [1].
+- **Mitigation**: Generating data that offers a representative snapshot of diverse network reception conditions, including varying levels of noise, obstructions and antenna range coverage, to ensure sufficient diversity and relevance [1].

 <br>